patricsteiner/patricsteiner.github.io/_pages/randomfacts.md

 permalink: /randomfacts/
 ---

+### Random fact #5: Binary search for git commits - 03.09.2020
+When trying to find a commit that broke a piece of code, `git bisect start` can be used to initiate a binary search for the commit.
+Type `git bisect bad`, meaning current revision is broken, and then `git bisect good HASH_OF_A_WORKING_REVISION`.
+A revision in the middle of good and bad will then be checked out.
+Test if it works and type either `git bisect good` or `git bisect bad`.
+Repeat the process until you find the commit that broke the code.
+Then end with `git bisect reset` to return to the HEAD 🙌.

 ### Random fact #4: "En passant" chess rule - 25.05.2020
 When moving a pawn two squares, in the very next turn (and only in this turn) it is allowed for an opposing pawn to capture the moved pawn as if it only moved one square.
 This only applies to pawns, no other unit can capture a pawn "en passant".